 Previous Year's Activity: The financial statement discloses information about your financial activity for the preceding year.
-For example, if you are required to file in April 2015, you will report the financial activity that occurred during calendar year 2014.
+For example, if you are required to file in April 2017, you will report the financial activity that occurred during calendar year 2016.
 This information must be provided even if you were not yet a state officer during the previous year.
 You are required to disclose financial activity in which you have an ownership interest (e.g., community property).
 You are also required to disclose the separate financial activity (e.g., separate property) of your spouse or a dependent child if you had actual control over that financial activity, notwithstanding a partition agreement.
 See Texas Ethics Commission Rule § 40.2.

-New Appointees: For a newly appointed officer, the period covered by the first required personal financial statement is determined by the date the officer is appointed to the office.
+New Appointees: An appointed salaried officer, appointee filling a vacancy in elective office, appointee of a major state agency, or the executive head of a state agency must file a personal financial statement during the first year of his or her appointment.
+For these newly appointed officers, the period covered by the first required personal financial statement is determined by the date the officer is appointed to the office.
 A new appointee's first personal financial statement covers the entire calendar year preceding the year of appointment rather than preceding the year the statement is due.
-For example, a person appointed to serve on a board effective December 15, 2008, is required to file a personal financial statement due January 14, 2009.
-This personal financial statement covers activity occurring between and including January 1 and December 31, 2007.
+For example, a person appointed to serve on the board of a major state agency effective December 15, 2016, is required to file a personal financial statement due January 14, 2017.
+This personal financial statement covers activity occurring between and including January 1 and December 31, 2015.
+Other new appointees, such as appointees to non-major state agencies, will file a personal financial statement on the April 30 deadline.
+The personal financial statement will cover activity for the entire calendar year preceding the year the statement is due.